Becoming an Optician in Vermont

 Licensing for Opticians in Vermont

 Licensing in Vermont requires prospective opticians to meet certain training and exam criteria.
-The Vermont Office of Professional Regulation offers two ways for individuals to become a licensed optician.
+The Vermont Office of Professional Regulation offers two ways for individuals to become licensed opticians.
 To become licensed, you will need to either:

 - Take and pass an associate’s degree program in Opticianry or Vision Care Technology